jlu-ilr-hydro/odmf/odmf/static/media/help/import/lab.md

 This example is for data produced by an ioc chromatograph.
 There are multiple header rows to be skipped.
 The sample name contains the site id (as in the database, no translation needed), and the sampling time (seperated by _).
 Since the column headers are skipped, new column names are assigned in the .labimport file.
+Every sample is measured twice, for higher accuracy.
+The duplicated measurements should be aggregated as the mean value.

 !!! table table-striped "Example table"
     | Sample | Name             | Amount | Amount | Amount | Amount | Amount | Amount | Amount